From time crystals to time quasicrystals: Exploring quasiperiodic phases in transverse field Ising chains: TQC phase in the ITF model with symmetric sampling of s

-In this section, we investigate the absence of the TQC phase in the ITF model described by Eq. (\ref{Eq:ITF-Hamiltonian-quasi}), where the exchange couplings $J_i$ are selected from a symmetric interval of $[-J/2, J/2]$.
-This selection implies that the exchange interactions can take both positive and negative values, leading to a rich landscape of magnetic behavior.
+In this section, we examine the emergence of the TQC phase within the ITF model outlined in Eq. (\ref{Eq:ITF-Hamiltonian-quasi}), where the exchange couplings $J_i$ are randomly chosen from the symmetric interval $[-J/2, J/2]$.
+This symmetric sampling implies that the exchange interactions can take both positive and negative values, leading to a rich landscape of magnetic behavior.

 For weak magnetic field strengths ($h \ll J$), the randomness in the signs of $J_i$ plays a crucial role in determining the magnetic properties of the system.
-Specifically, it has been shown that both the ground state and all excited states exhibit zero net magnetization\cite{r20}.
+Specifically, it has been shown that both the ground state and all excited states exhibit zero net magnetization \cite{r20}.
 This phenomenon arises because the competing interactions from the random couplings effectively cancel each other's contributions to the overall magnetization.

-Despite the absence of net magnetization, the system is not in a trivial paramagnetic phase; instead, it resides in a spin glass (SG) phase\cite{r24,r25,r26}.
-This conclusion is supported by the observation that the Edwards-Anderson order parameter is non-zero \cite{EA}, indicating the presence of localized magnetic order amidst the disordered couplings.
+Despite the absence of net magnetization, the system is not in a trivial paramagnetic phase; instead, it resides in a spin glass (SG) phase \cite{r24,r25,r26}.
+This conclusion is supported by the observation that the Edwards-Anderson order parameter is non-zero \cite{EA}, indicating the presence of localized magnetic order.

 In a spin glass phase, the system can sustain a finite density of domain walls, which become immobilized due to the underlying disorder.
-This immobilization results in locally broken symmetry, as different regions of the system may adopt distinct magnetic configurations\cite{r23,D.Huse}.
+This immobilization results in locally broken symmetry, as different regions of the system may adopt distinct magnetic configurations \cite{r23,D.Huse}.
 As a result, the eigenstates of the Hamiltonian are characterized by random glassy configurations, showcasing a complex interplay between disorder and magnetic interactions.
 These configurations reflect the frustration and variability inherent in the system, leading to a diverse array of possible states that can be accessed under different conditions.
 This behavior is characteristic of spin glasses, where the combination of randomness and interaction leads to a non-trivial energy landscape, challenging conventional notions of order in magnetic systems.

 Consider a chain of length $L$ featuring the emergence of two domain walls located at sites $j_1$ and $j_2$.
 The quantum state corresponding to this configuration can be expressed in one of the following forms: